mikesmall/closures-assignment/scope_answers.md

 # Result:
 Looking for gold

     Seems to have occurred because of variable scope. i.e., the  'contents' variable inside the getMail function is a different 'contents' from the one outside the function.
     Therefore, the outer 'contents' variable remains unchanged by getMail.

+# 7.
+var decision;
+function firstIdea() {
+  var decision = 'Buy a new car';
+  return decision;
+}
+function secondIdea() {
+  console.log(decision);
+}
+firstIdea();
+secondIdea();
+# Guess:
+Buy a new car
+undefined
+# Result:
+I was right!

+# Exercise 2:
+# For each problem below, READ the code and try to figure out what will happen.
+Then run the code to see if you're right.
+Lastly, perform the follow-up rewrite provided after each problem.

+# Problem 1:
+# Can we access the address variable outside of the buildHouse method?
+function buildHouse(address) {
+  // ... house gets built
+  return 'Building house at ' + address;
+}
+buildHouse('123 Happy St.');
+console.log(address);
+# Modify the above example so it prints out the address (just the address) instead of erroring.
+You shouldn't have to modify the function.